 3) Approval of adoption of native language street names for the roads within the PALS housing area (shown in purple in the aerial photo to the right).
-Hu'u Vo:g means "Star Road" and Kui Vo:g means "Mesquite Road" in the O'Odham Language.
+Hu'u Vo:g means "Star Road" and Kui Vo:g means "Mesquite Road" in the O'Odham

 4) Approval of a "matching utility" easement on Osborn Road (shown in bright green in the aerial photo to the right).
-The road-rights were granted previously.
+The road-rights were granted public hearing comments@srpmic-nsn.gov

-Due to COVID-19 precautions, this hearing will be available via pre-recorded video with the options listed below for providing questions or comments.
+Due to COVID-19 precautions, this hearing will be available via pre-record